Rev. Dr. Kent J. Burreson

 Dr. Kent J. Burreson is the Louis A. Fincke and Anna B. Shine Professor of Systematic Theology at Concordia Seminary, St. Louis.

-A Seminary faculty member since 2000, he is an associate professor of Systematic Theology.
+A Seminary faculty member since 2000, he is a professor of Systematic Theology.
 He served as dean of chapel from 2009-21.
 He teaches courses on the confessions, systematics, religious bodies, Byzantine theology and many different courses in worship.

 His areas of interest and expertise include liturgical studies, sacramental theology and Reformation worship.